sandsmark/aicompo-tg17/README.md

 ### Manual, on Linux

-Check out the code, install the development packages for qt5 declarative and qt5 graphicaleffects, and run: `qmake && make`.
+Check out the code with git, install the development packages for qt5 declarative and qt5 graphicaleffects, and run: `qmake && make`.

 ### Alternative